 Our last post focused on a variety of paper types and brief descriptions of what each type of paper offers.
-This post will be focused on the different paperboard grades.
+This post will be focused on different paperboard grades.
 Paperboard is a type of paper but generally thicker than printer paper and is commonly used in a variety of packaging applications.
-We will be focusing on Chipboard, cardboard, and newsboard variations because of their uses in the packaging industry.
+We will be focusing on Chipboard, cardboard, and new board variations because of their uses in the packaging industry.

 Chipboard- Chipboard is made from 100% recycled fiber and is the lowest cost paperboard.
 Chipboard is not suitable for printing and offers poor folding qualities.
 Chipboard often contains several blemishes from impurities of using recycled paper.
 They are commonly used for setup boxes, partitions, backings, flat boards, and other applications where folding and presentation are not critical.
 There are also different types of chipboard that have their own individual uses.